Kordyjan/bevy_sorting/README.md

 - `read_before_write::<SomeType>()` means that all systems that reads from `SomeType` (ie. is in the `Reads<SomeType>` auto-set) are executed before any system that writes to `SomeType`.
 - `write_before_read::<SomeType>()` means that all system that writes to `SomeType` will be executed before any system that reads from `SomeType`.

-You can specify those constraints caling the `configure_sets` function of `App`.
-So continuuing snippet from the previous section you can write:
+You can specify those constraints by calling the `configure_sets` function of `App`.
+So, continuing the snippet from the previous section, you can write:

 ```rust
 app.configure_sets(Update, (write_before_read::<Happening>(), read_before_write::<Marker>();